nwinant/pebble-alertness-digital/README.md

 A simple, clean, digital watchface for [Pebble](https://www.pebble.com/) which is intended to help the wearer be more aware of the passing of time.

-Currently, it does the following:
+Currently, it offers the following:

-* Vibes every 15 mins, with a vibe pattern that's sufficiently aggressive that it's hard to ignore.
+* Vibes at a user-specified interval, with a vibe pattern that's sufficiently aggressive that it's hard to ignore.
+Can be configured for every hour, every 30 mins, every 20 mins, every 15 mins, every 10 mins, every 5 mins, every 3 mins, or _every minute_ (heavens help you).
+Default is every 15 minutes.
-* Basic implementation of quiet time: Vibe is only enabled from 9:00am to 10:00pm (0900-2200).
+* Quiet time: configurable start and end time for alerts.
+Default is 9:00am to 10:00pm.
 * Displays time and date.
-* Displays minutes remaining til next alarm.
+* Displays minutes remaining until next alert.
+* Displays battery % remaining.
+(Can be hidden.)
+* Displays bluetooth connection status.
+(Can be hidden.)
+* Configurable color scheme.

 ## Screenshots